 Cost of Construction

 The Animal Care & Control Centre cost approximately $13.3 million to complete and will serve Edmontonians for the next 25-30 years.
-Council approved the funding for the project in December 2008.

-The City of Edmonton contributed $4.5 million, the federal and provincial governments contributed a combined $2.8 million through the Canada-Alberta Municipal Rural Infrastructure Fund, and the Government of Alberta contributed the remaining $6 million through the Municipal Sustainability Initiative.
+The City contributed $4.5 million, the federal and provincial governments contributed a combined $2.8 million through the Canada-Alberta Municipal Rural Infrastructure Fund, and the Government of Alberta contributed the remaining $6 million through the Municipal Sustainability Initiative.